MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwregister.md

 ### -param Info [in]

-A pointer to a [PCW_REGISTRATION_INFORMATION](ns-wdm-_pcw_registration_information.md) structure that contains the details about the counter set being registered.
+A pointer to a [PCW_REGISTRATION_INFORMATION](ns-wdm-_pcw_registration_information.md) structure that contains the details about the counterset being registered.

 ## -returns